-We continue to monitor the impacts of the COVID-19 pandemic, the inflationary economic environment, supply chain disruptions and labor shortages, and geopolitical conflicts on our business.
-The positive impact on sales that we experienced as a result of the pandemic over the last two fiscal years began moderating in the fourth quarter of Fiscal 2022 and continued in the first quarter of Fiscal 2023.
-We have experienced significant input cost inflation, for commodities and transportation, and to a lesser extent, for labor in the current year quarter.
+We continue to monitor the impacts of the COVID-19 pandemic, the inflationary economic environment, supply chain disruptions, labor shortages and geopolitical conflicts on our business.
+The positive sales impact of pandemic-related stimulus payments and incremental unemployment benefits in the previous two fiscal years began moderating in the fourth quarter of Fiscal 2022.
+These factors have had very little impact on Fiscal 2023 results.
+We have experienced significant input cost inflation for commodities, freight and transportation, and labor in the current year.
 We continue to monitor these headwinds.

-We ended the first quarter of Fiscal 2023 with \$23.2 million of available cash and cash equivalents on the unaudited condensed consolidated balance sheet.
-As of April 30, 2022, we had \$20.4 million of debt outstanding and \$104.6 million available to us under the Credit Facility, discussed in Note 5, Debt, to the unaudited condensed consolidated financial statements.
+We ended the third quarter of Fiscal 2022 with \$25.1 million of available cash and cash equivalents on the unaudited condensed consolidated balance sheet.
+As of October 29, 2022, we had \$51.7 million of debt outstanding and \$73.3 million available to us under the Credit Facility, discussed in Note 5, Debt, to the unaudited condensed consolidated financial statements.

-Inventory at the end of the first quarter of Fiscal 2023 was \$314.9 million, a 72.6% increase compared to the prior year first quarter and a 42.3% increase from the beginning of the quarter.
-The inventory balance at the end of the prior year first quarter was well below ideal levels.
-Higher order quantities resulting from our increased sales volume and strong relationships with our vendor partners have allowed us to build inventory to a level that better supports customer demand.
+Inventory at October 29, 2022 was \$404.8 million, a 56.4% increase compared to October 30, 2021, and an 83.0% increase from the beginning of the fiscal year.
+Supply chain disruptions that impacted inventory availability in the prior year have moderated.
+In addition, higher order quantities resulting from our increased sales volume, a more consistent flow of goods and strong relationships with our vendor partners have allowed us to build inventory to a level that better supports anticipated customer demand.